Purity and quasi-split torsors over Pr\"ufer bases: Regular coherent rings

-Now, we acquire the the Auslander--Buchsbaum formula (\emph{cf.}~\cite{AB57}*{Theorem~3.7}) for general local rings. \bthmt[Auslander--Buchsbaum formula] \benumr \item Let $(A,\fm_A)$ be a local ring with a quasi-compact punctured spectrum.
+Now, we acquire the the Auslander--Buchsbaum formula (\emph{cf.}~\cite{AB57}*{Theorem~3.7}) for general local rings. {Since our depth is not well-behaved over non-quasicompact punctured spectra, we need to assume this condition in the sequel.} \bthmt[Auslander--Buchsbaum formula] \benumr \item Let $(A,\fm_A)$ be a local ring with a quasi-compact punctured spectrum.
 Let $M$ be an $A$-module having a finite resolution by finite free $A$-modules.
 Then we have

-\item Let $R$ be a Pr\"ufer domain of $\dim R>0$ with locally Noetherian spectrum $S$.
-Let $X$ be a $S$-flat finite type scheme and $x\in X$ a point lying over the closed point $s\in S$.
+\item Let $V$ be a valuation ring such that $s:=\fm_V$ is the radical of a finitely generated ideal.
+Let $X$ be a $V$-flat finite type scheme and $x\in X$ a point lying over $s\in \Spec\, V$.
 Assume that the local ring $\sO_{X_s,x}$ is regular.
 Denote $A\ce \sO_{X,x}$.
 Then, for every finitely presented $A$-module $M$,